aws-samples/ml-specialized-hardware/README.md

 # How to reduce costs and improve performance of your Machine Learning (ML) workloads?
 ## AWS Machine Learning Purpose-built Accelerators Tutorial

-Supposing you have a **business challenge** to address which requires custom ML models.
-You need to prepare your dataset, train, deploy your models and integrate them with your application (eventually automate this whole process).
-And, in the end, you need a cost-optimized solution that fits into your budget.
-So, this tutorial can help you.

-In this tutorial you'll learn how to use [AWS Trainium](https://aws.amazon.com/machine-learning/trainium/) and [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/) with [Amazon SageMaker](https://aws.amazon.com/sagemaker/) and [Hugging Face Optimum Neuron](https://huggingface.co/docs/optimum-neuron/index), to optimize your ML workloads!
-It has a **top-down** approach, which starts with the **use case/business challenge** identification/mapping and ends with a trained model deployed as an API which can be then integrated to your application.
-The picture bellow shows the proposed activities you need to follow in order to implement your solution:
+In this workshop you'll learn how to use [AWS Trainium](https://aws.amazon.com/machine-learning/trainium/) and [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/) with [Amazon SageMaker](https://aws.amazon.com/sagemaker/) and [Hugging Face Optimum Neuron](https://huggingface.co/docs/optimum-neuron/index), to optimize your ML workloads!
+You'll also learn a new methodology to map/qualify/implement end2end solutions for different business challenges.
+A **top-down** approach that starts with the **use case/business challenge** identification/mapping and ends with a trained model deployed as an API, which can be then integrated to your application.

+Supposing you have a **business challenge** to address, which requires custom ML models.
+You need to prepare a dataset, train/deploy your models and finally integrate these models to your application (eventually automate this whole process).
+And, in the end, you expect to have a cost-optimized solution that fits into your budget.

+The picture bellow shows the steps of the proposed methodology you need to follow in order to successfuly apply it to your own business problem:
 <p align="center">
   <img src="purpose-built-accelerators/docs/imgs/01_activities.png"></img>
 </p>